KolbyLalonde/SENG-438/A3/Report.md

 Upon completion of the lab we will learn new skills in testing code through a white-box approach.

-# 2 Manual data-flow coverage calculations for X and Y methods
+# 2 Manual data-flow coverage calculations for contains and calculateColumnTotal methods

-Text…
+The method we have decided to use out the range class is the contains method.
+The following is the Manual data-flow coverage calculations for it:

+Source Code (for reference) -

+public boolean contains(double value) {
+        if (value < this.lower) {
+            return false;
+        }
+        if (value  > this.upper) {
+            return false;
+        }
+        return (value >= this.lower && value <= this.upper);
+}

 # 3 A detailed description of the testing strategy for the new unit test